nlopez59/MortgageWorkspace/readme.md

 ### Resource Access Control Facility (RACF) - z/OS Security
 RACF is the security subsystem on zOS.
-There are others like 'Top Secret' and ACF2.
+There are others like 'Top Secret' and ACF2 generically referred to the "Security Access Facility" or SAF.
 RACF is where you define users, resources and the profiles that permit a user's access to resources.
 Resources can be files, applications like CICS, TSO, Unix System Services and many others.

 All processes run under an authenticated user ID.
 CICS and TSO use a login screen to authenticate users with a secret password.
 An SSH connection to zOS can authenticate users with a password, SSH key or zOS Certs.

 STCs like CICS, DB2, UCD Agent, pipeline runners are assigned a RACF user ID by the zOS Security Admins.
 This special ID is called a [protected account](https://www.ibm.com/docs/no/zos/2.4.0?topic=users-defining-protected-user-ids) and they tend to have a higher level of access privileges than users.

 In a new zOS environment, connectivity between [DB2 and CICS](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) must be defined under RACF using a sample job like [racfdef.jcl](../WaaS_Setup/initVSI-JCL/racfdef.jcl#12).
-It creates 2 facility classes and permissions need for that connection:
+It creates 2 facility classes and the permissions need for that connection:
- - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.**DBD1**'``` - defines a DB2 RACF resource name ending in "DBD1".
-This is the same name used in the "DB2CONN=**DBD1**" resource defined in the DFHCSDUP job.
+ - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.DBD1'``` - defines a DB2 RACF resource name ending in **"DBD1"** which is the "DB2CONN=**DBD1**" resource defined in the DFHCSDUP job.
 "DBD1" is an example name.
-Any name can be used as long as they are the same in RACF and CICS.
+Any name can be used as long as they match.
+This example uses the DB2 subsystem name DBD1 on the new environment.

-- ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.**EPSE**'``` defines a DB2 RACF resource name ending in "EPSE".
-This is the same name used in the "DB2ENTRY(**EPSE**)" defined in DFHCSDUP.
-Any name can be used.
+- ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.EPSE'``` defines a DB2 RACF resource name ending in **"EPSE"** which is the "DB2ENTRY(**EPSE**)" resource defined in DFHCSDUP.
+Any name can be used as long as they match.

-The 'PE' RACF commands creates profile to '**PE**rmit' user(s) access to a resource.
-In effect this allows the CICSUSER ID of the CICSTS61 STC to connect to the DB2 instance DBD1 and use the EPSE entry.
+The 'PE' RACF commands create profiles to '**PE**rmit' user(s) access to a resource.
+This example permits the CICSUSER ID to connect to the DB2 instance DBD1 using the EPSE entry.
 <img src="images/racdef.png"  width="700">

 ## Summary
 Using the sample MortApp we covered the basic design and configuration concepts and tasks that are common across CICS/DB2 applications.
 These same tasks can be performed to port any CICS/DB2 application to a new zOS environment like a WaaS stock image or other new zOS environment.

-As illustrated below, additional DevOps processes and tools like Git, CI and CD can be add to a new environment to provide a full end-to-end DevOps worklow for early dev and test.
+As illustrated below, additional DevOps processes and tools like Git, CI and CD can be add to a new environment to support a full end-to-end DevOps worklow for early dev and test.
 <img src="images/waasdevops.png"  width="700">